Fit-to-Live Health & Fitness Retreats use and the to help you optimise your health and fitness.

 It is the sweetest tasting of all the naturally occurring carbohydrates and this, along with other physical property advantages, makes it the obvious choice of food manufacturers for increasing palatability, especially in reduced-fat recipes.

 Fructose has a very low glycaemic response (19 as compared to 100 for glucose).
 This means that it does not trigger an insulin response.
 Therefore, fructose does not cause the dramatic sugar high followed by sugar low response that free glucose and glucose from starch does.
-Read this article on glycaemic index for more information.
 This means that it is the sugar of choice for diabetics, who need to carefully manage their blood sugar levels.

 Fructose is absorbed by the small intestine (when it is in the form of sucrose, the enzyme sucrase breaks the sucrose into fructose and glucose and then they are each absorbed) and sent to the liver to be metabolised into glycogen (the short term sugar storage medium), free fatty acids and triglycerides.
 When large amounts of fructose are consumed, more of these free fatty acids and triglycerides will also be produced with possible negative health effects (1).